 Swagtron, of South Bend, Indiana Walmart Recalls Swagtron SG-5 Swagger 5 Boost Commuter Electric Scooters with Li Recall 2025

-Official title: Walmart Recalls Swagtron SG-5 Swagger 5 Boost Commuter Electric Scooters with Lithium-Ion Batteries Due to Fire and Burn Hazards; Risk of Serious Injury and Death
+Swagtron, of South Bend, Indiana Walmart Recalls Swagtron SG-5 Swagger 5 Boost Commuter Electric Scooters with Lithium-Ion Batteries Due to Fire and Burn Hazards; Risk of Serious Injury and Death — recalled per CPSC on 2/20/2025.
+Reason: The electric scooters' lithium-ion batteries can overheat, smoke, melt and ignite, posing fire and burn hazards, posing a risk of serious injury and death..

 Verified source